signalfx/signalfx-agent/docs/pguidance/agent-install-config-mgmt.md

 * `node['signalfx_agent']['conf']`: The Smart Agent configuration.
 This attribute becomes the agent configuration YAML file.
 See the Agent Config Schema for a full list of acceptable options.
-In this parameter, replace `<org_token>` with the org token value you obtained previously.
+In this parameter, replace `<org_token>` with the org token value you obtained previously (see [Prerequisites](#prerequisites)).
 All other properties are optional.
 For example, this attribute represents a basic configuration that monitors host-level components:

 ```
 node['signalfx_agent']['conf'] = {